Pagpag: Health concerns

-Solutions on stopping the spread of pagpag food
+Discouragement of consumption

 Hunger has been linked to the spread of pagpag food and the food crisis in 2008 was said to be the cause in the rise of poverty in the Philippines.
 The National Statistical Coordination Board recommended the administration of Philippine President Benigno Aquino III to reduce poverty.
 Department of Social Welfare and Development Secretary Dinky Soliman said that the government has been addressing the issue and helping the poor through feeding programs and conditional cash transfers.
 In 2014, a survey conducted by the Social Weather Stations revealed that incidence of hunger in the Philippines was reduced but the Trade Union Congress of the Philippines-Nagkaisa attributed the decrease of hunger to the rapid spreading of pagpag.

 Zero waste management is seen as a viable solution in stopping the proliferation of pagpag food.

 Media coverage

-Extreme hunger in the Philippines that features pagpag has been covered in various television documentaries.
+Extreme hunger among the Metro Manila urban poor in the Philippines that features pagpag has been covered in various television documentaries.
 In 2003, the episode entitled "Basurero" (garbage collector) of the documentary show I-Witness of GMA Network tells a story of poor people collecting leftovers from the trash of fast food restaurants.
 In the said episode, those people who scavenged for food in trash are called magbabatchoy, which was derived from the word batchoy, a popular Filipino dish.
 As shown in ABS-CBN in 2006, Probe, another documentary show, features pagpag and mentions health risks of eating pagpag.

 After CNN reported about pagpag in 2012, the reality about problems of hunger in the Philippines was brought to the world's attention.
 The San Diego Tribune also featured an article about residents of Payatas preparing pagpag in celebration of Pope Francis's visit to the Philippines.
 In February 2018, BBC News published a 3-minute long mini-documentary showing how pagpag is made, whereby the team followed a bag of meat from the rubbish dump to the dinner table.

+Frequent sensationalist media coverage of pagpag, and Tondo poverty in general, has been criticized as an example of poverty porn.